pi-top/pi-topd/README.md

 ## <a name="repo-contents"></a> What is in this repository?

 ### How do I install pi-top hardware support?
-The code in this repository forms the basis of the `pt-device-manager` software package, available for install on both pi-topOS and Raspbian.
+The code in this repository forms the basis of the `pi-topd` software package, available for install on both pi-topOS and Raspbian.
 On the latest versions of pi-topOS, this package is pre-installed.
 On other platforms such as Raspbian, it is **NOT** recommended to install this package directly.

 ![Dependency tree for pi-top device software]( https://static.pi-top.com/images/pt-devices-debtree.png "Dependency tree for pi-top device software")